 - Receive a salary.

 Contractors, known as pejotizados or PJs in Brazil, generally:

 - Have and use their own tax entrepreneur number rather than an individual fiscal code.

 - Work on projects with a set end date.

 - Dictate their own rules about the format of work, including the methods, times, and places for carrying out the work.

 - Provide services to multiple organizations or customers.

 Employers that hire PJs to work full time put themselves at risk of pejotization, which refers to illegally classifying a worker as a contractor rather than an employee.
 This is considered fraud and means the employer must retroactively provide taxes, social contributions, vacation time, 13th month salary, vacation bonuses, and more.
 The employer may also face a fine in court.

 Because of the risks associated with pejotization, it is important that you carefully determine your talent classification status.
-For more questions on talent classification status in Brazil, please submit a ticket using the Help widget at the bottom of the page.
+For more questions on talent classification status in Brazil, please reach out to Velocity Global through your normal process, and we will help you.